arangodb/spring-data/README.md

 * [Brief history](#history)

 ## <a name="inefficiencies_optimized"></a>Inefficiencies & other issues in Spring Data ArangoDB OPTIMIZED/RESOLVED by this implementation
-1. Data pollution & disk space waste (E.g.: a) the size of a single record is up to [3.69](#single) times smaller; b) the amount of data returned from a @Document involving JOINS into 2 other COLLECTIONS is up to [11 times](#calc) smaller; c) if one also adds an eager retrieval of a List of 4 @Documents to the example in the previous item the amount of data returned is up to [26 times](#calc) smaller).
+1. Data pollution & disk space waste: amount of data persisted/processed, etc. when using this implementation is between [3 and 26+ times smaller](#calc).
 2. This data pollution & disk space waste in turn entail more memory utilization at run-time.
 3. This also entails unnecessary band-width utilization.
 4. All of the above also entail usage of more CPU cycles at run-time (considering storage of the unnecessary data, its retrieval, & processing).